brettbatie/filerev-info/website.md

 - Also exposes empty folders.
 - Supports filters (folder, owner, file type, creation date) and bulk delete.

-### Folder Size Analyzer
+### Storage Analyzer (aka Folder Size Analyzer)
-- Shows folder sizes (Google Drive does not expose this natively).
-- Tree-based browsing with graphical size representation; largest folders first.
+- Shows folder sizes in a browsable hierarchy tree with graphical size representation; largest folders first.
+- Google Drive does not expose folder sizes natively; Filerev computes them from metadata.
 - Can scan a single folder or a subset without scanning the whole Drive.
 - Does not download files — reads metadata, so it's fast regardless of network speed.
+- "Storage Analyzer" and "Folder Size Analyzer" refer to the same feature/view.

-### Storage Analyzer
+### Storage Summary
-- High-level view of storage across Google Drive, Gmail, Google Photos, and uncategorized (e.g., third-party apps, Android/iOS backups, Google One shared pools).
+- High-level chart showing storage used across Google Drive, Gmail, Google Photos, and uncategorized (e.g., third-party apps, Android/iOS backups, Google One shared pools).
-- Breakdown by custom categories (duplicate, hidden, empty, large, old, shared, temporary, trash) and by file type (Documents, Photos, Audio, Video, Archive).
+- Additional breakdowns by custom categories (duplicate, hidden, empty, large, old, shared, temporary, trash) and by file type (Documents, Photos, Audio, Video, Archive).
 - Graphical storage usage visualization.
 - **Scope note**: Filerev *displays* storage usage for Gmail and Google Photos but does not find or delete duplicates inside them.
 Duplicate and cleanup tools operate on Google Drive only.
 - Note re: Google Docs/Sheets/Slides — these count against quota unless created before 2021-06-01 and never edited after that date.